19 Day Trips from Seville: Beautiful Towns, Beaches & Historic Cities Nearby

 Ronda

-The breathtaking town of Ronda sits on the top of a cliff split in two by a steep gorge, connected by the Puente Nuevo.
-This has become the town’s most significant landmark and one of the main reasons going to Ronda is on many people’s bucket list.
+The breathtaking town of Ronda sits on the top of a cliff, split in two by a steep gorge, connected by the Puente Nuevo.
+This has become the town’s most significant landmark, and one of the main reasons for going to Ronda is on many people’s bucket list.

 Among the best things to do in Ronda is to enjoy the mesmerizing lookout on the top of the cliffs in Ronda and a beautiful trail leading down to see the Puente Nuevo for that iconic photo.